 Each day consists of providing children with a balanced morning tea, lunch and afternoon tea.
 Individual children’s sleep times can be accommodated as our babies’ room has a separate sleep room.
 In this age of development children are becoming more and more independent.
 We foster children’s independence by providing care and support, encouraging exploration and teaching skills and allowing children enough time to practise self-help skills.

-When programming for children’s development, we work hand in hand with the Victorian Early Years Learning Framework as well as the National Framework.
+When developing the children’s educational program, we work hand in hand with the Early Years Learning and Development Frameworks as well as the National Quality Standards.
 We view children as active learners and believe that adults can support children’s learning by responding to their interests.
-Using individual portfolios as a way of documenting your child’s learning helps us plan experiences that are focused on your child’s interests.
+Using individual portfolios as a way of documenting your child’s learning helps us plan educational experiences that are focused on your child’s interests.
 These experiences and milestones are captured in learning stories, anecdotal observations and digital photography, and put together to create your own child’s individual portfolio.
 Families and children may also add to their portfolio.
 It is also a great way to gain insight into what happens during your child’s time at Annie Dennis.